AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="actor" ></a>
 ##9.2 Actor
 The Actor property will be defined by the LMS.
-The Actor property for all statements with cmi5 defined verbs MUST be of objectType "Agent" and MUST contain an "account" as defined in the xAPI specification.
+The Actor property for all "cmi5 defined" statements MUST be of objectType "Agent" and MUST contain an "account" as defined in the xAPI specification.

 An Example of usage in a statement: